brct-james/guild-golems/README.md

 ### Planned: Unscheduled

+- Rituals v1
+- - Specify a location for the ritual
+- - Specify a number of repetitions for the ritual (batch calling)
+- - Revisit invokers, rituals should require X amount of invokers at the location to work
 - Performance monitoring to see what calls are expensive as well as what are most used to see where to focus optimization or streamlining
 - `/ui` routes for each endpoint that work for players who don't want to use the api
 - - `/ui` page with a guide/tutorial